Army Interpreters/Translators (MOS 09L) have an important function in the U.S. Military.

 - Locally Employed Personnel Screening

-NOTE: If the Army deems you do not need English enhancement training, you will skip the first step, complete BCT, then progress to Advanced Individual Training for six weeks at Fort Jackson.
+NOTE: If the Army deemed you did not need English enhancement training, you would skip the first step, complete BCT, then progress to Advanced Individual Training for six weeks at Fort Jackson.

 Duty Stations

-Those serving in the Army as an MOS 09L can expect to be potentially based at one of the following duty stations:
+Those serving in the Army in MOS 09L were based at one of the following duty stations:

 Inside the Continental US (CONUS)